When TripAdvisor first announced TripConnect, its Metasearch advertising platform, it instantly became the buzzword of the year.

 It’s a good time to claim your own presence on various Metasearch websites, pay a lower commission, and also get the contact details of guests.

 In fact, if you solely rely on OTA websites, you're actively shooting yourself in the foot.

 4. Own Your Guest Data

-With this data, hotels have the opportunity to market directly to guests, and even provide a better post and pre booking experience, and increase direct returning guest stays!
+With this data, hotels have the opportunity to market directly to guests, provide a better post and pre booking experience, and increase direct returning guest stays!